 - The QLTS School (10 Questions) – In addition to the QLTS mocks mentioned above, you can also find 10 more free SQE questions here.

-- Revise SQE (12 Questions, provided online by Law Drills/Practice Works) – Revise SQE publishes FLK1 & FLK2 Practice Assessments as paperbacks and as eBooks (as mentioned in this post).
-You can try 12 of their FLK1 Qs for free via the Practice Works platform.
+- Revise SQE (12 Questions) – Revise SQE publishes FLK1 & FLK2 Practice Assessments as paperbacks and as eBooks (as mentioned in this post).
+However, you can try 12 of their FLK1 Qs for free via the Practice Works platform.

 - The University of Law (45 Questions) – The University of Law is a well known SQE course provider that makes 45 single-best-answer questions available via its ULaw SQE app for Apple and for Android.